 With that said, both of these software developer job descriptions did a good job keeping the technical requirements concise.
 Don’t try to throw in too many technical requirements, unless they’re absolutely crucial to your project — this would unnecessarily narrow down your options.
-Also, you should be able to evaluate the freelancers’ competence in the technical requirements that you list.
+Here's a comprehensive post on how to write software engineer job descriptions that will attract the right developers.

 To help you define your projects, here are some questions to consider:

 In general, try not to write project briefs that are too vague or too specific — fuzzy project specs and a lack of direction will most likely cause unnecessary complications and potential project failure.
 Why would it be a problem if you’re too specific?
 You could scare away potential candidates!

 Some of the biggest development hubs in the world include North America, the UK, India, and Ukraine.
 With that said, when it comes to hiring freelance developers, you’re not limited to these regions.